Consistency and Accuracy of CelebA Attribute Values: Accuracy of Attributes In Training Data

 Table~\ref{table:duplicate_pairs} summarizes, for each of the 40 attributes, the number of duplicate pairs whose attribute values differ, the number of total negative (attribute=false) samples, the number of total positive (attribute=true) samples, and the level of inconsistency computed using the above equation.
 The attributes are listed from high to low level of inconsistency.
 The highest level of inconsistency is for ``blurry'', which is actually an image attribute rather than a face attribute.
 The same source image appearing online with, for example, two different levels of compression could appear different in blur.
 For this reason, we focus on the other 39 attributes for analyzing the consistency of attribute values.

 There are 12 attributes with inconsistency less than 0.1, 14 with inconsistency between 0.1 and 0.2, and 14 with inconsistency above 0.2.
-The facial attribute pointy-nose has the highest inconsistency, at 0.425 and the attribute male has the lowest, at 0.005, for a difference of two orders of magnitude.
-It is clear that the level of inherent inconsistency varies greatly across attributes.
+The facial attribute pointy-nose has the highest inconsistency, at 0.425 and the attribute male has the lowest, at 0.005, for a difference of two orders of magnitude. \textit{\textbf{It is clear that the level of inherent inconsistency varies greatly across attributes for duplicate image pairs.}}